wp-plugins/sexybookmarks/readme.txt

 == Changelog ==

 = 4.0.5.7 =
+* Fixed SSL compatibility (all assets now loaded over https when a page is served over https).
 * Fixed Google +1 count issue
 * Fixed Google +1 shared link titles showing properly on Shareaholic.com User Dashboard
 * Fixed jQuery IE bug (will be much more stable in IE)